How Diets Mislead You

 If you've ever been on a diet, or tried to lose weight, this column is for you.
 Over the last twenty years of helping people get in shape, I've noticed a trend.
 Diets come in and out of favor, but the writers and promoters of the most successful ones, tend to follow very similar paths.
 I want you to avoid the next over-hyped dud.
 So I'm going to share with you how they become “a thing” and why people keep getting away with selling bad advice.

 First, you've got to get noticed.
 That means anything that talks about moderation, or that promotes common-sense eating habits is going to get ignored.
 You've got to be bigger than life to get press.
 Does your diet talk about eating more vegetables?
 Boring!
-Does your diet talk about only eating foods that are red?
+Does your diet talk about only eating red foods?
 Photo opportunity!

-Second, you've got to make a claim that's big.
+Second, you've got to make a big claim.
 Outrageously big.
 For example, there's a diet based on what cavemen eat.
 People on it say things like, “If we only go back to our paleolithic roots we'll all be outrageously healthy.”
 They ignore the fact that the average human in the upper paleolithic period had a life expectancy of 26 years because, who's actually going to check?

 Third, you need to give your diet a science-y hook.
 There is a diet that suggests you eat different types of foods based on your blood type.
 The promoters of this diet claim that the proteins in your food (called lectins) may not be compatible with your blood type antigens.
 Anyone who eats those incompatible proteins will experience agglutination of their red blood cells.
 Those agglutinated cells can then go on to mess up body organs, digestion and even hormonal balance.